Thelymitra holmesii

-Thelymitra holmesii, commonly called the blue star sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra holmesii, commonly called blue star sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single long, narrow, fleshy leaf and up to nine purplish blue to mauve flowers with a deeply notched lobe on top of the anther.

 Description

 Thelymitra holmesii is a tuberous, perennial herb with a single erect, fleshy, channelled, linear leaf 70-350 mm long and 3-10 mm wide with a purplish base.
 Up to nine purplish blue to mauve flowers 12-22 mm wide are arranged on a flowering stem 200-650 mm tall.
 There are two bracts on the flowering stem.
 The sepals and petals are 6-15 mm long and 3.5-8 mm wide.
 The column is pale to dark mauve or pink, 4.5-5.5 mm long and 2.5-3.5 mm wide.
 The lobe on the top of the anther is dark purple to almost black with a curved, deeply notched yellow top.
 The side lobes have loose tufts of white, toothbrush-like hairs.
 The flowers are self-pollinated and only open on hot days, and then only slowly.
 Flowering occurs from October to December.